 I turned them over.

-Five of Rods.
+Ace of Wands.
 Five of Swords.
 The Tower.
 The Devil.
 Death.

 I put the cards aside for later reference.